Kuwait travel advice

 Driving

-Authorities may hold suspects as well as witnesses to incidents for lengthy periods without access to legal counsel or consular officials.
-Even if access is granted, it may be severely limited by Kuwaiti authorities.
-Authorities may withhold the passport of an individual involved in legal processes, pending resolution of the case.
-This could result in the delay of a planned departure.
+Authorities may detain suspects as well as witnesses to incidents for lengthy periods with severely limited, or no access to, legal counsel or consular officials.
+They may also confiscate the passport of an individual involved in legal proceedings, pending resolution of the case.

 International Driving Permit

-Penalties for possession, use and trafficking of illegal drugs are severe.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect heavy fines, lengthy jail sentences or even the death penalty.
-The possession of illegal drugs, even a very small amount, could result in arrest and imprisonment.

 Possession and consumption of alcohol is illegal in Kuwait.